-J1939 CAN protocol is commonly used for communicating and diagnosing heavy-duty vehicles such as buses, machines used in construction, material handling, mass transportation, forestry as well as in agricultural machinery, maritime and military application trucks’ Electronic Control Units (ECUs).
+The J1939 CAN protocol finds widespread use in communicating and diagnosing heavy-duty vehicles like buses, construction machines, material handling equipment, mass transportation vehicles, forestry machinery, agricultural equipment, maritime vessels, and military application trucks’ Electronic Control Units (ECUs).

 The messages exchanged between these units can be data such as vehicle road speed, torque control message from the transmission to the engine, oil temperature, and many more.
 For this communication, The Society of Automotive Engineers (SAE) Truck and Bus Control and Communications Subcommittee have developed a family of standards.
 The standards concern the design and use of devices that transmit electronic signals and control information among vehicle components.

 For analyzing and diagnosing the network messages and signals the user needs a suitable tool for analysing the network.
 It can be almost any type of CAN analyzing tool, but it must have support for the J1939 protocol.

 CANtrace supports the J1939 protocol